List of Dragon Age: Origins characters: Zevran Arainai

 Zevran Arainai is an Antivan city elf and member of the Antivan Crows, a guild of thieves and assassins notorious in all of Thedas.
 Zevran and his men were hired with the intention of killing any Grey Warden survivors of Ostagar; he will be encountered during a random event in which the Antivan Crows have set up a trap for the Wardens.
 He will be the sole survivor of the failed attempt to assassinate the Warden, forcing the Warden to either kill him, let him go or recruit him.
 Zevran's personality is practical to the point of ruthlessness, and will generally approve if the Warden does whatever it takes to gain the strongest possible allies against the Blight.
-While Zevran has no personal quest, there will be a point before the Landsmeet where the Warden meets Taliesin, an Antivan Crow and former friend of Zevran.
-Depending on Zevran's approval rating and relationship with the Warden, he may remain loyal to the Warden or defect and ally with Taliesin.
+While Zevran has no personal quest, there will be a point before the Landsmeet where the Warden meets Taliesen, an Antivan Crow and former lover of Zevran.
+Depending on Zevran's approval rating and relationship with the Warden, he may remain loyal to the Warden or defect and ally with Taliesen.
 Zevran is bisexual, and thus a possible romance option for both male and female Warden.